Akuli/oomph/README.md

 - `(a / b).floor()` with integers `a` and `b` doesn't have to involve floats at runtime
 - `foo.split(bar).first()` creates unnecessary list, e.g. with empty `bar` this is linear time but could be optimized to constant time

-## Self-hosted compiler

-Very wip.
-The `./test` script runs working tests.
-There's a list of tests that don't work at `tests/self_hosted_skip.txt`.

 ## Editor support